-Emerging Minds has partnered with the Australian Institute of Family Studies (AIFS), the Australian National University (ANU), the Parenting Research Centre (PRC) and the Royal Australian College of General Practitioners (RACGP) to deliver the National Workforce Centre for Child Mental Health.
+Emerging Minds has partnered with the Australian Institute of Family Studies (AIFS), the Parenting Research Centre (PRC) and the Royal Australian College of General Practitioners (RACGP) to deliver the National Workforce Centre for Child Mental Health.
 Read more about our delivery partners below.

 Australian Institute of Family Studies

 The Australian Institute of Family Studies (AIFS, or “the Institute”) is the Australian Government’s key research body in the area of family wellbeing.